mapbox vs google maps API full comparison guide

 • Your team (in-house or outsourced) knows how to use Mapbox API to implement seamless integration.

 No matter how many advantages a solution offers, the price can be a deal-breaker if it’s too high.
-Since OpenStreetMap API is free-to-use (or more precisely, you will have to calculate the total cost for all third-party integrations based on your project needs), we’ll focus on the Mapbox and Google Maps prices.
 Both companies have tricky pricing strategies, making an easy, straightforward comparison impossible.

 Google MapsMapbox

-Free offeringsMobile Native Static and Dynamic Maps, as well as Embed API, are free up to 500K of call.
+Free offeringsMobile Native Static and Dynamic Maps, as well as Embed API, are free up to 70,000K of calls.
 Besides, there is a $200 monthly credit that covers:

 Note that one page load might include several types of requests.